browserengineering/book/book/accessibility.md

 Finally, we just need to focus on the chosen element.
-If we've reached the last the focusable node (or if there weren't any focusable nodes to begin with), we'll unfocus the page and move focus to the address
+If we've reached the last the focusable node (or if there weren't any focusable nodes to begin with), we'll UN-focus the page and move focus to the address
 bar:

 ``` {.python replace=%20=%20focusable_nodes[idx]/_element(focusable_nodes[idx]),%20=%20None/_element(None)}